-A health center should use the BPHCOHCPMHCESupport@hrsa.gov to submit an extension request.
-If submitting an extension request using the BPHC Contact Form, refer to the HRSA-Approved Temporary Service Site FAQ on where to navigate.
+A health center should use the BPHC Contact Form (preferred) or email BPHCOHCPMHCESupport@hrsa.gov to submit an extension request.
+If submitting an extension request using the BPHC Contact Form, refer to the How Do I Submit a Request to Extend the Operational Time of a HRSA-Approved Temporary Service Site FAQ on where to navigate.

-If a health center is unable to access the BPHCOHCPMHCESupport@hrsa.gov, a health center should contact Health Center Program Support at 1-877-464-4772.
+If a health center is unable to access the BPHC Contact Form or to email BPHCOHCPMHCESupport@hrsa.gov, a health center should contact Health Center Program Support at 1-877-464-4772.